PatPetillo/SousAIs/README.md

 * Save recipes that you enjoyed or want to cook in the future
 * View your saved recipes
 * Remove recipes from your saved recipes list

+## For information on how to use our Alexa Skill, visit: *https://sousais.herokuapp.com/alexaHelp*

 **Thank you for taking the time to view our product!**